-Mia is a queer freelance artist who has been (sometimes questionably) emersing themself into the world of art for eight years.
+Mia is a queer UK based artist who has been (sometimes questionably) emersing themself into the world of art for eight years.
 After discovering the manga section in their school library, Mia was drawn to the soft characters and softer colours, which inspired them to take up art in an attempt to recreate the books they spent so long reading.

 Mia was the cover artist and page illuminator for Queer zine, Pinkwashed Quartely, a zine dedicated to the revival of the 1890s counter culture and following the ideals of the Arts and crafts movement, from 2019 to 2020 when the Zine was retired.
 They now illustrate for the soon to be released queer literary zine, The Mausoleum, featuring new romantic, decadent, and aesthetic poetry and prose.